-My friend and I were staying in Byron Bay, at the Nomads hostel, and we’d spent a great first day there relaxing on the beach and getting embarrassingly smashed at Cheeky Monkey’s bar.
+My friend and I were staying in Byron Bay, at the Nomads hostel, and we’d spent a great first day there relaxing on the beach and getting embarrassingly smashed in local bars.
 The second day, we decided to head to Nimbin.
 We’d heard rumours of this small hippy village, a Mecca for ganja enthusiasts.
 I was excited to go and see for myself, giddy to try the infamous cookies which we had heard talk of back in Sydney.
 I was fresh out of uni at that point, and smoked weed fairly regularly.
 I don’t do it these days, because (it took me three years to learn this) it doesn’t really agree with me.

 Back a couple of years ago, however, I was still fairly enamoured with the sticky green plant, and so we booked a day trip on a ‘Grasshopper’ bus that would whirl us out to Nimbin.
 We wandered down to the bus stop in the morning and waited with a few others.
-This rickety, brightly coloured school bus pulled up, driven by the most Australian looking man you’ve ever seen, complete with long bleached hair, sunglasses, deep brown leathery skin, a bloody shark tooth necklace, and board shorts.
+This rickety, brightly coloured school bus pulled up, driven by the most Australian man ever: long bleached hair, sunglasses, deep brown leathery skin, a bloody shark tooth necklace, and board shorts.
 He had a little old dog that snoozed next to him while he drove.
 I can’t remember the driver’s name.
 Let’s just assume he was called Bruce.
 He probably was.

 We jumped on the bus with the others and set off.
 What we didn’t realise until now, however, is that Australia is actually rather large.
 On a map, Nimbin looks to be the next town over from Byron.
 How naïve we were.
 Two and a half hours we drove, stopping to buy crates of beer on the way.
 My friend and I clinked bottles and drank with the other backpackers as the bus bounced and rattled its way through beautiful Australian countryside, all sun bleached shacks and impossibly vivid green forests.
 The whole time, the radio was blasting music over a knackered, scratchy speaker.
 Rolling Stones, Beatles, that sort of thing.
 The driver also played ‘Land Down Under’ about 15 times, and ‘Sounds of Then (This Is Australia)’ which we had never heard before but couldn’t get out of our heads for weeks after.
 Look it up.
 Listen to it.
 It’s crap.
 It will infect your ears, and you will hate yourself for singing it constantly.

 Play this while you read the rest of the article, if you want.
-It will help you imagine.
+It might help you imagine, I dunno.